-If there is a change in a student’s household income that is not reflected on the FAFSA a student can submit a Request for Review form.
+If there is a change in a student’s household income that is not reflected on the FAFSA, a student can request a Request for Review form.
 Please read below for more information and instructions.

 - Can I submit a Request for Review?